 On the other hand, low temperatures can also contribute to oil foaming.
 When oil is cooled rapidly after being heated, it can cause rapid condensation of the steam within the oil.
 This sudden condensation can lead to the formation of bubbles and foaming on the oil’s surface.
 Therefore, it is crucial to allow the oil to cool gradually to minimize foaming.

-See also What to cook with ghee
+See also How long to cook publix pizza dough

 In summary, temperature greatly influences the foaming of cooking oil.
 High temperatures can cause the water present in the oil to vaporize, while rapid cooling can cause condensation and foaming.
 By understanding the temperature effects on oil foaming, you can take appropriate measures to control and prevent excessive foaming in your cooking process.